Deaniebean/DevCareScore/README.md

 This script uses the GitHub REST API to calculate:

 - **Issue Resolution Rate (IRR):**
   Ratio of closed to total issues – indicates how responsive maintainers are.
+To not hit request rate limits but also to evaluate the current activity levels (maintenance
+  53 years ago is not relevant for someone who wants to a lib today), the most recent 500 issues are fetched and then based on these IRR is calculated.
+The score is a percent value, the higher the percentage the better.

 - **Median Issue Resolution Time (MIRT):**
   Measures how long it takes for issues to be resolved – lower is better.